CU-ESIIL/hdr-runner-template/README.md

 ## Computing Infrastructure

 The computing infrastructure for this ML challenge is provided by [Cyverse](https://user.cyverse.org/) at the University of Arizona.
-The infrastructure includes cloud Data Storage, cloud computing containerized apps (e.g., jupyter notebook), and access to a powerful GPU machine hosted on the [Jetstream2](/.github/workflows) cloud.
+The infrastructure includes cloud Data Storage, cloud computing Jupyter Notebook app [ESIIL ML Challenge 2025](https://de.cyverse.org/apps/de/165baf1e-be83-11f0-bf87-008cfa5ae621), and access to a powerful GPU machine hosted on the [Jetstream2](/.github/workflows) cloud.

 <br>